Colonel Larabee: Just exactly how do you mean that, son?

-- The novel Adrian Mole and the Weapons of Mass Destruction by Sue Townsend features an offstage character named Leslie who is in a relationship with Mr Carlton-Hayes, Adrian's boss.
-Since the Adrian has never met Leslie and Mr Carlton-Hayes always talks about him/her using this trope, both Adrian and the reader are clueless as to whether Leslie is a man or woman.
+- The novel Adrian Mole and the Weapons of Mass Destruction by Sue Townsend features an offstage character named Leslie who is in a relationship with Mr. Carlton-Hayes, Adrian's boss.
+Since the Adrian has never met Leslie and Mr. Carlton-Hayes always talks about them using this trope, both Adrian and the reader are clueless as to Leslie's gender.

 - In Emma Bull's Bone Dance, Sparrow is neither male nor female, and as such, causes some confusion among some other characters at one point: "Take this and cover her."
 "Her?"
 And when a hoodoo ceremony is performed, Sparrow is referred to as "this person" wherever the pronouns usually would go.

 - "Translation notes" in some of the Dragaera novels indicate that the language the characters are speaking has more commonly-used gender-neutral pronouns.
-In the Paarfi books in particular, this is generally translated as "he" to match the Antiquated Linguistics of the rest of the text.
+In the Khaavren Romances in particular, this is generally translated as "he" to match the Antiquated Linguistics of the rest of the text.

 - The novelette on which Enemy Mine was based also had this problem; every member of the Drac species was both male and female at the same time.
 The story was told from the standpoint of a human who'd been trained to think of the Drac as merely an enemy that needed to be exterminated, so the storyteller used "it" as the pronoun. (e.g., "Jeriba Shigan took out its notepad and began to write.")

 - In Foundation's Edge and Foundation and Earth by Isaac Asimov: